Rewrite A Sentence Without Changing The Meaning

 How To Edit And Rewrite A Sentence

-Rewriting a sentence is not the same as paraphrasing.
-That is when you take words from another source and turn them into your own words.
+It’s not quite the same as paraphrasing because that can be when you take words from another source and turn them into your own words.

-When you rewrite parts of your text, you want to improve your writing and make it more readable and understandable.
+Rewriting parts of your text help improve your writing and make it more readable and understandable.

 Why do you need to rewrite sentences?